Sardar Vallabhbhai Patel

 Read more about Indian History

 Patel strongly revolted against the British and its laws and turned down all the lucrative jobs offered to him by the British.
-In the year 1909 Patel’s wife suffered from cancer and was hospitalised in Mumbai to undergo cancer surgery.
-However she could not survive and died in the hospital.
+In the year 1909 Patel’s wife suffered from cancer and was hospitalized in Mumbai to undergo cancer surgery.
+However, she could not survive and died in the hospital.

 At the time of her death Patel had two small kids as responsibility.
 He decided not to get married again and with the help of his other family members he raised his kids into good human beings.
 He sent both his children to English medium in Mumbai.

 In 1911 at the age of 36 Patel went to England and enrolled in middle Temple Inn in London.
 He just took 30 months to complete his course and returned back to India.

 Sardar Vallabhbhai Patel shifted his base to Ahmadabad and became one of the successful Barristers.
 Patel got deeply influenced by the lectures of Mahatma Gandhi and soon adopted his principle and became a follower of Mahatma Gandhi.